 As per the statistics of Economic survey of Mizoram (2021-2022), Mizoram state was deficient of meat and egg production in relation to its population.
 It has to import meat and egg to fulfil its demand from other states of India and neighboring country like Myanmar.
 Thereby rearing White Leghorn chicken in Mizoram is an ideal choice of breed because of its high egg production quality which can fulfil the demand of egg as well as it can also improve the economy of rural people of Mizoram.

-Lymphatic system of avian species played a crucial role both in immunity as well as controlling of the disease (Ayman et al., 2020).
-The thymus gland was immunologically classified as a primary lymphoid organ responsible for the lymphocytes production, involved in cell-mediated immune responses and it also co-operated with B cells for the production of antibodies (Leena et al., 2009).From thymus lymphocytes were migrated to peripheral lymphoid organs such as the spleen, the caecal tonsil and the lymph nodes as the thymus involutes at adult stage and the secondary lymphoid organs provide immunity for the rest of the life (Treesh et al., 2014).
+Lymphatic system of avian species play a crucial role in providing immunity against diseases (Ayman et al., 2020).
+The thymus gland has been immunologically classified as a primary lymphoid organ responsible for the lymphocytes production, involved in cell-mediated immune responses and also modulate B cells for the production of antibodies (Leena et al., 2009).From thymus lymphocytes migrate to peripheral lymphoid organs such as the spleen, the caecal tonsil and the lymph nodes as the thymus involutes at adult stage and the secondary lymphoid organs provide immunity for the rest of the life (Treesh et al., 2014).

 Due to the limited literature available on the age-wise development of the thymus gland in White Leghorn chickens, the present study aims to examine its gross anatomy and biometrical characteristics.